 The Branch's head office is DBS Bank (Hong Kong) Limited ("Head Office") and is a bank incorporated and domiciled in Hong Kong.
-DBS Bank Ltd is an intermediate holding company ("Intermediate Holding Company") of DBS Bank (Hong Kong) Limited.
+DHB Limited is the immediate holding company and DBS Bank Ltd is the intermediate holding company ("Intermediate Holding Company") of DBS Bank (Hong Kong) Limited.
 The ultimate holding company is DBS Group Holdings Ltd ("DBSH") which is listed, incorporated and domiciled in the Republic of Singapore.